adel-hadadi/ququery/README.md

 log.Println(rightJoin) // query => SELECT * FROM users RIGHT JOIN posts ON posts.user_id = users.id
 ```

-## With
+### With

-Also if you want to load a simple belongs to relation you can use `With` method.
+Also if you want to load a simple belongs to relations you can use `With` method.
 This method take a list of entities and then automatically load relations:

 ```go